Hanani-Tutte for approximating maps of graphs: Normal form and derivative

+If $M$ is non-orientable we additionally need to assign signs to the edges of $H'$.
+Roughly, we can picture the above construction of the embedding of $H'$ on $M$ being performed so that a vertex $(\nu\mu)^*$ is drawn very close to where the attractor $\mu$ of $\nu\mu$ was drawn in the embedding of $H$.
+The edges of $H_\nu'$ incident to $(\nu\mu)^*$ closely follow $\nu\mu$ towards $\nu$.
+Thus, all the edges of $H_\nu'$ incident to $(\nu\mu)^*$ will pass through all the cross-caps that $\nu\mu$ passed through.

-If $M$ is non-orientable we additionally proceed as follows.
-We enumerate all the edges in $E(H)$ with negative sign and process them successively in the corresponding order each time flipping the signs of certain edges in $E(H')$.
-In the beginning all the edges in $H'$ have the positive sign.
-For every edge $\nu\mu\in E(H)$ we fix one of its vertices to be \emphh{important}.
-Processing an edge $\nu\mu\in E(H)$ with the negative sign amounts to flipping the signs of all the edges in $H_\nu'$ incident to $(\nu\mu)^*$, where $\nu$ is the important vertex of $\nu\mu$.
+Formally, we enumerate all the edges in $E(H)$ with negative sign and process them successively in the corresponding order each time flipping the signs of certain edges in $E(H')$.
+In the beginning, all the edges in $H'$ have the positive sign.
+Processing an edge $\nu\mu\in E(H)$ with the negative sign amounts to flipping the signs of all the edges in $H_\nu'$ incident to $(\nu\mu)^*$, where $\mu$ is the attractor of $\nu\mu$.
+This finished the construction of the embedding of $H'$.

-\begin{claim} The rotation system of $H'$ in its constructed embedding on $M$ and the signs (as assigned in the previous paragraph) of its edges are realized on a surface $M'$, whose Euler genus is at most as large as the Euler genus of $M$. \end{claim}
+\begin{claim} The rotation system of $H'$ and the signs of its edges in the constructed embedding of $H'$ on $M$, define a cellular embedding of $H'$ on a surface of $M'$, whose Euler genus is at most as large as the Euler genus of $M$. \end{claim}

-\begin{proof} If $M$ is orientable this follows immediately by Euler's formula.
-If $M$ is non-orientable we just need to closely look at the construction of the embedding of $M'$ and observe that it can be performed in a way so that the parity of the number of times any particular edge of $H'$ passes through cross-caps respects its assigned sign.
+\begin{proof} If $M$ is orientable this follows immediately by the construction in which we did not add any handle to $M$.
+If $M$ is non-orientable, we did not add any cross-cap to $M$ so the Euler genus of $M'$ cannot be larger than the Euler genus of $M'$.

-First, in the step of the construction of the embedding of $H'$, in which we subdivide all the edges of $H$, we perform the subdivision on every edge $\rho$ such that the subdividing vertex $\nu_\rho$ is embedded very close to the vertex that is not the important vertex of $\rho$.
-Here, the very close means that the edge joining $\nu_\rho$ and the important vertex $\nu$ of $\rho$ contains all the intersections of $\rho$ with the cross-caps of $M$.
-We assume that $\rho^*$ in the embedding of $H'$ coincides with $\nu_\rho$ in the embedding of $H$.

-Second, we embed $H_\nu'$ so that its edges incident to $\rho^*$ closely follow $\rho$ from $\nu_\rho$ and divert from $\rho$ only very close to $\nu$ after passing through all the intersections of $\rho$ with the cross-caps of $M$, and do not pass through a cross-cap after this point.
-By embedding the rest of $H_\nu'$ in a small neighborhood of $\nu$ and doing likewise for every other $H_\mu'$, where $\mu\in V(H)$, we obtain a desired embedding of $H'$.

-It is straightforward to check that the sign of an edge in $H'$ is positive if and only if the edge passes through the cross-caps an even number of times.
+Finally, by the construction, the sign of an edge in $H'$ (given by the above described procedure) is positive if and only if the edge passes through the cross-caps an even number of times. \end{proof}

-It is easy to see that the genus of $M'$ could not increase in comparison with $M$.
-Indeed, for every connected component $C$ of $H'$, the restriction to $C$ of the embedding of $H'$ on $M'$ obtained by attaching discs along boundaries of $\mathcal{H}'$ and taking the connected sum of the resulting surfaces is cellular.
-Both embeddings of $H'$, the one on $M$ and the one on $M'$ have the same facial boundaries.
-Thus, by Euler's formula the claim follows. \end{proof}

 \jk{trochu moc operaci najednou... hodil by se obrazek, spis teda film :)}